harshp77/FOOD-EXPERT/README.md

 2. Use the code in folders (2) and (4) for data preprocessing, model training, and testing.
 3. If you have a Raspberry Pi setup, utilize the `rpi.py` script to enable real-time quality assessment on the edge.
 4. For a user-friendly interface, examine and modify the Flutter application in folder (5).

-## License

-This project is available under the [LICENSE] file in the project's root directory.

-## Citation

-If you find this research paper or code useful in your work, please cite it as follows: